 So, with a password using 16 lower-case characters, doing a brute force attack will take 1382 years.
 That’s a much safer password, right?
 Well, not really.
 It turns out that if you use dictionary words, then it takes much less time to crack than expected.

 When looking for resources to test how much quicker it is to crack a pass-phrase made up of dictionary words, I found the Diceware password generator page.
 This is a method of generating a password using 5 dictionary words selected by rolling dice (using something like dice removes security issues related to random number generation on a computer).
-The handy thing is, they have not one, but two dictionaries you can use.
-This is handy, because it gives us some numbers to work with.
+The handy thing is that they have not one, but two dictionaries you can use.
+This is great, because it gives us some numbers to work with.

 Firstly, it gives us a good size for our potential pool of words (7776, in this case), and secondly, allows us to find an average word length (about 4 characters).
 This means that our 16 character pass-phrase using dictionary words is about 4 words long.
 We can use the same formula as before to determine how many tries it will take to crack our password, except it will be the number of words in our dictionary to the power of the number of words we choose:

 7776^4 = 3.6 x 10^15